 Melbourne’s Chinatown is famous for its culinary invention, dim sim, a Chinese-inspired meat and vegetable dumpling snack.
 Consisting of minced meat, such as pork, lamb or chicken, cabbage and a unique blend of seasoning, the dumpling may be steamed, deep-fried or barbecued and dressed with soy sauce.

-Restaurant and family recipes typically use traditional Chinese ingredients, such as shiitake mushrooms, cabbage or water chestnuts, though the dumplings have a thicker, doughy skin and robust flavor in comparison to Chinese-style dim sum dishes.
+Restaurant and family recipes typically use traditional Chinese ingredients, such as shiitake mushrooms, cabbage or water chestnuts, though the dumplings have a thicker, doughy skin and robust flavour in comparison to Chinese-style dim sum dishes.
 Dim sim got its name when it was misspelled on a menu, which was then picked up by other Australian settlers.

 • 6